jrpool/testarido/README.md

 ### Prerequisites

+Testarido requires version 18 or later of [Node.js](https://nodejs.org/en/).

 To make the Testarido features work, you will also need to provide the environment variables described below under “Environment variables”.

 All of the tests that Testarido can perform are free of cost, except those performed by the WallyAX and WAVE tools.
 The owners of those tools issue API keys.
 A free initial allowance of usage may be granted to you with a new API key.
 Before using Testarido to perform their tests, get your API keys for [WallyAX](mailto:technology@wallyax.com) and [WAVE](https://wave.webaim.org/api/).
 Then use those API keys to define environment variables, as described below under “Environment variables”.

 ## Jobs

-A _job_ is an object that specifies what Testarido is to do.
+A _job_ is an object that tells Testarido what to do.
 As Testarido performs a job, Testarido reports results by adding data to the job.
 In doing this, Testarido converts the job into a _report_.
+Each individual piece of work to be done is an _act_.

 ### Example